 Writer.
 Blogger.
 Geek.

 Hi, I’m David Anaxagoras and I write fun adventure stories.
 I created a TV show called Gortimer Gibbon’s Life on Normal Street for Amazon Studios which the New York Times called “smart and charming” and Variety said was “genuinely clever“.
 In 2015 I was nominated for a WGA Award for Outstanding Writing in Children’s Episodic TV.
-I’m currently a writer on Nickelodeon Animation’s Glitch Techs.
+I have also written for Glitch Techs, coming soon from Nickelodeon Animation.

 The Orange County Register did a piece on me when my series got picked up.
 You can also check out this interview on Conversations Between Writers.
 Please check the PRESS page for more coverage of the show.